 We process some of your personal data because it is necessary for the performance of a contract with you or in order to take steps to enter into a contract.
 In this respect, we use your personal data for the following:

-- once you have enrolled, to provide you with the services as set out in our student agreement;
+- to provide you with the educational services set out in our student agreement with you

 - for any other purpose for which you provide us with your personal data.

 For legitimate interest

 We process your personal data because it is necessary for the purpose of a legitimate interest pursued by us or one of the third party organisations that we work with.
 In this respect, we may use your personal data for:

 - activity related to your graduation (for example, publishing your name in the graduation programme)

 - alumni relationship management activity (for example, contacting you to participate in non-statutory surveys and for providing careers support)

 - to monitor and evaluate the performance and effectiveness of the University, including by training our staff or monitoring their performance